microscaler/tinkerbell/docs/adrs/0004-Agent_Loop_and_ReAct_Design.md

 ---

 ## Adopted
 This ADR is accepted as of June 2025.
-All agent interactions will follow a coroutine-driven ReAct loop pattern, yielding to LLMs, tools, and patches iteratively.
+All agent interactions will follow a coroutine-driven ReAct loop pattern, yielding to LLMs, tools, patches, and Git-managed commits.

 Maintainers: `@casibbald`, `@microscaler-team`